davidvoler/mongodb-tornado-angular/docs/source/tutorial.rst

 -----------------------
 Now it is time to add angualrjs

-First lets add the angularjs code from CDN
+First lets add the angularjs code from CDN :
 We add the angualrjs library code to the end of the body in the index.html

 <script src="//cdnjs.cloudflare.com/ajax/libs/angular.js/1.2.20/angular.min.js"></script>

-Lets create a new directory: client  where we are going to store our own javascript code and html partial files. in the client directory we create 2 more diretories js partials
+Lets create a new directory: client  where we are going to store our own javascript code and html partial files. in the client directory we create 2 more directories js - for javascript files partials - for html snippets

-We are going to add 3 files:

-app.js
-config.js
-controllers.js
+In this step all our js code will reside in a single file js/my_app.js

+As our js is loaded locally - we need to load it from the tornado server.
+We can use the static_path parameter for tornado:

+now after we have loaded angularjs code lets add our javascript file

+<script src="/static/js/app.js"></script>

+- explanation for the static syntax static_path=os.path.join(os.path.dirname(__file__), '..', 'client'),
+os.path.dirname(__file__) returns current directory os.path.join  - makes sure that this will work on windows as well as on unix like system on windows we will have to write: static_path=os.path.join(os.path.dirname(__file__), '..\\client'), on linux or mac static_path=os.path.join(os.path.dirname(__file__), '../client'), using os.path.join we make sure that the right path will be on any OS

+Tasks:
+Add a partial page called help.html to partials
+Add a controller for this page
+Add a menu for this page
+Add routing to this page

 Step 4 - blog